News

 The Cybersecurity 202: DNC’s email voting plan limits hacking risk but can’t eliminate it

 “What’s at stake here is the legitimacy of the [voting] process and for that reason security is still very important.”
-Prof. J. Alex Halderman talks to the Washington Post.BBC: July 10, 2020
+Prof. J. Alex Halderman talks to the Washington Post.Voting amidst a pandemic

 The immediate gratification American voters have enjoyed for decades will likely come to an end in 2020.
 That’s the diagnosis of experts and academics like Prof. J. Alex Halderman.Jason Flinn earns Test of Time award for 1999 invention of adaptable battery use in mobile apps